Madrid International Active School provides a space for children to play, interact and learn. See our Mission statement.

 The school is based on active, self-directed learning (following the model of Mauricio and Rebeca Wild, and with influences from, among others, Montessori, Piaget, Freinet, Claudio Naranjo, Waldorf-Steiner, Reggio Emiia and forest schools.)

 The school focuses on the integral development of the intellectual, spiritual, physical, practical, social, creative and emotional aptitudes of each individual child.

-The school is based on respect towards the children, their fundamental needs and natural life cycles; the environment is carefully prepared to cater for the development of free play, autonomy and non-directed learning based on the child’s sensory motor development in preschool and their operational requirements in Primary and their opening to the world in Middle School.
+The school is based on respect towards the children, their fundamental needs and natural life cycles; the environment is carefully prepared to cater for the development of free play, autonomy and non-directed learning based on the child’s sensory-motor development in Preschool, their operational requirements in Primary and their opening to the world in Middle School.

 The school encourages children to discover the world around them, live harmoniously together and make their own decisions (what to do, who to be with) by meeting their authentic developmental needs through play, sensorial exploration, relationships with others, experimentation and cooperation.

 The school welcomes diversity by respecting cultural differences, encouraging collaboration and respect between older and younger children with mixed age groups and by paying attention to each child’s own individual rhythm and personality.

 The school believes in responsible freedom.
 Children learn they are free but within some basic limits of respect towards others and the environment.
 Adults help the child with the integration of these codes of conduct and give any emotional support necessary in the process.